RobWar-code/swatter/README.md

 The layout consists of a window alcove with curtains and ornaments on the shelving within and in front of the alcove.
-The alcove image is 490 x 475 px to allow for mobiles.
-The scoring graphic appears to the right of the stage on wide screens and below it on smaller.
+The alcove image is scalable to allow for mobiles etc. The scoring graphic appears to the right of the stage on wide screens and below it on smaller.

 ### Preliminary Visual Design Discursive